arnaudbablon/systemctl/README.md

 ## Futur actions (work in progress)
 - open program
 - kill program
-- and more...
+- ...

 > I develop this library for personal purpose and will update actions according to my needs.
-Do not hesitate to contribute if you have any ideas

 ## How to use